jbernadas/hide_n_search/README.md

 # hide_n_search

 This is a Drupal 8 module that hides search bar and replaces it with a magnifying glass toggle button.
-This was created so that the default Drupal 8 search bar can be toggled to appear and disappear by clicking the magnifying glass button.

 To install simply download or clone this into your modules folder and then activate the module in Drupal.
 Once activated a new block will be available in the Place Block list of your site.
 You have to put this block below the default